itsallcode/itsallcode.github.io/content/posts/2025/01/06/new_central_deployment.md

 author: Sebastian
 ---

-Although the feature set change for version 4.2.0 is not that big, that was the most painful release we had sofar.
+Although the feature set change for version 4.2.0 is not that big, that was the most painful release we had so far.

+## The Challenge of the new Maven Central Deployment

 To understand the rant that is about to follow, one must know that this year Sonatype changed the way releases are deployed to the Central repository (formerly known as Maven Central).